drj11/cv/README.md

-Though not formally trained, I actively contribute to ccc-gistemp, which has given me a good insight into the epistemological basis of our understanding of surface temperature change over the last 130 years.
+Though not formally trained, I actively contribute to ccc-gistemp, which has given me a good insight into the epistemological basis of our understanding of surface temperature change over the last 130 years ("it's gone up; and it's our fault").

 ### Programming Languages ###